 Charlie Williams is a documentary filmmaker, cinematographer, film editor, and screenwriter from London England.

-He began shooting and editing his own videos as a teenager in the late 1990s.
+Charlie moved to New York in 2010, gaining experience with 35mm and 16mm film, and newly released digital film cameras such as the Red One and Arri Alexa.
 After working on numerous award winning short films and commercial projects, he was later hired as cinematographer for Manhattan based production company Cinomadic, specialising in high end film content for Fortune 500 companies.

 In parallel, Charlie has worked extensively as a film editor, cutting a number of critically acclaimed narrative feature films including Bag Boy Lover Boy, Kids Rights, and Indiana (for which he also wrote the screenplay).
-Charlie is also the lead video editor for YouTube channel Pasta Grannies with 450,000 subscribers.
+Charlie is also the lead video editor for YouTube channel Pasta Grannies with 700,000 subscribers.

 His most recent feature documentary - 'Front Stage & Back' - is an unflinchingly honest portrait of unknown 58 year old New York actor, Theodore Bouloukos.
 Over the course of two years the camera follows Theodore's daily ups and downs while ruminating on deeper notions of social performance and the complexities of self knowledge.